nectarifle/my-macros/README.md

 • Anti-AFK method not needed.

 1) Upon joining a server your camera should be diagonally facing the roll and highest rarity leaderboards.
 If so, then proceed, If not, rejoin until successful.
+2) Walk off the edge of the map once to respawn in the centre of the spawnpoint.
-2) Simply run the macro.
+3) Simply run the macro.

-3) If your camera is moved you will have to rejoin to restart the macro.
+• If your camera is moved you will have to rejoin to restart the macro.

 # Downloads
 ### TinyTask